 A minor add9th as you may have already guessed uses the same formula, however the 3rd note of the scale is flattened a half step.

 There are 12 notes in western music, and these 12 notes make up the chromatic scale.
-The scale below is the ‘A’ chromatic scale as the root note (and the note the scale begins on (known as the tonic) is the A.
+The scale below is the ‘A’ chromatic scale as the root note and the note the scale begins on aka the tonic is A.

 Whole tones and semitones (whole steps and half steps)

 The example above includes semitones and half tones.
-A semitone is the distance between two adjacent notes e.g. A to A♯ is one semitone, and is also equal to a minor second interval.
-While a whole tone is the distance between two adjacent notes e.g. B to C♯ and is equal to a major second interval.
+A semitone is the distance between two adjacent notes e.g. A to A♯ is one semitone, equal to a minor second interval.
+While a whole tone is the distance between two adjacent notes e.g. B to C♯ and is a major second interval.

 This tends to make more sense when considering the layout of a piano.